 The Chapel is open to visitors from the beginning of May until the end of September on certain days (refer to our events page), or by arrangement, and is used throughout the year for a great variety of activities under the headings of:

-Maintaining the historic heritage of the Building and its unique Archives, which cover many aspects of the building’s years as a Grammar School, is our main purpose.
+Maintaining and conserving the historic heritage of the Building and its unique Archives, which cover many aspects of the building’s years as a Grammar School, is our main purpose.
 The unique Listed Grade ll* building is a focus for Ashburton town heritage.
 The historic Portreeve Ceremony and Ancient Court Meetings take place here.
 Ashburton History and Preservation Society also meets here.
-The annual ancient ale tasting and bread weighing ceremonies are focused on the Chapel and St. Lawrence Lane and take place in mid July each year.
+The annual ancient Medieval Fair, ale tasting and bread weighing ceremonies are focused on the Chapel and St. Lawrence Lane and take place in mid July each year.

 The building is used for a great variety of music, drama, poetry and arts and crafts events and groups.
 It is the Centre for the Assoc.
 Board Royal School of Music Examinations for the whole of the South West Region and is one of the venues for the annual Two Moors Festival.